Software and Data

 (B. Mansouri et al., 2022) Created over three years for CLEF 2020-2022, this collection contains over 200 topics (i.e., queries with evaluated search results) for both retrieving answers to questions posted in Math Stack Exchange, and retrieving relevant formulas using a formula from question posts as a query (i.e., contextual formula retrieval).
 In the third year of the task, there was also an open-domain question answering task.
 Search results from submitted systems were evaluated by undergraduate and graduate students from RIT.

-• The collection, topics, qrels (query relevance files), and evaluation tools are available from Google Drive.
+• The collection, topics, qrels (query relevance files), and evaluation tools are available from Google Drive (new: local backup copy available here).

 • ARQMath lab web pages